Sahasawat-Boss/Template-to-React-w3-Factorship-Industrial/md/Guide.md

 # Guidance

+## Setup --------

-## 1. Using React-Vite JS
+1. Using React-Vite JS

-## 2. Create Pages folder and same Page like a html file
+2. Create Pages folder and same Page like a html file

-## 3. Install React Router `npm i react-router-dom`
+3. Install React Router `npm i react-router-dom`

-## 4. Empty App.js File and Create a new rafce
+4. Empty App.js File and Create a new rafce

-## 5. Import pages components in App.js
+5. Import pages components in App.js

-## 6. Import `import { BrowserRouter, Routes, Route } from 'react-router-dom'` in App.js
+6. Import `import { BrowserRouter, Routes, Route } from 'react-router-dom'` in App.js

-## 7. Return Statement >> setup Routes each components
+7. Return Statement >> setup Routes each components

-## 8. Rename Index file and Component to Home
+8. Rename Index file and Component to Home

+## Migration ----

+1. Migrate all Template to React Application